kyleaoman/martini/README.rst

 Overview
 ========

+..
+INTRO_START_LABEL

 MARTINI is a modular package for the creation of synthetic resolved HI line observations (data cubes) of smoothed-particle hydrodynamics simulations of galaxies.
 The various aspects of the mock-observing process are divided logically into sub-modules handling the data cube, source, beam, noise, spectral model and SPH kernel.
 MARTINI is object-oriented: each sub-module provides a class (or classes) which can be configured as desired.
 For most sub-modules, base classes are provided to allow for straightforward customization.
 Instances of each sub-module class are given as parameters to the Martini class; a mock observation is then constructed by calling a handful of functions to execute the desired steps in the mock-observing process.

-The package is fully functional and (an old version) has been used in this paper_.
+The first publication using Martini (before it was named) is this paper_.
 Stable releases are available via PyPI (``pip install astromartini``) and the numbered branches on github.
-The github master branch is under active development: things will change, bugs will happen.
-Any feedback is greatly appreciated.
+The github main branch is actively developed: things will change, bugs will happen.
+Any feedback is greatly appreciated via github or kyle.a.oman@durham.ac.uk.

 .. _paper: https://ui.adsabs.harvard.edu/#abs/2019MNRAS.482..821O/abstract
+.. _kyle.a.oman@durham.ac.uk: mailto:kyle.a.oman@durham.ac.uk

 MARTINI does not support use with python2.